ciprofloxacin hydrochloride tablets

 - wheezing or difficulty breathing

-- severe skin rashes, hives, itching or blistering or peeling of the skin
+es, hives, itching or blistering or peeling of the skin and/or mucosal reactions

 - severe, watery or bloody diarrhoea, even if it occurs several weeks after stopping this medicine